facebookresearch/TensorComprehensions/CodingConventions.md

 There's no well-defined cutoff here - just try to minimize effort for your reviewers.
-A good rule of thumb is that if your cosmetic changes require adding significant new sections to the diff (such as a function rename that touches all callsites), it should probably be pulled out into its own diff.
+A good rule of thumb is that if your cosmetic changes require adding significant new sections to the diff (such as a function rename that touches all call sites), it should probably be pulled out into its own diff.

 ## Headers ##